 Although gambling was illegal in Miami, Florida, in the 1940s, one lavish casino operated there for five years with the blessing of the local sheriff.
-Club 86, on Biscayne Boulevard, which belonged to local mobsters, the S and G syndicate, was noteworthy for its lavishness and security features.
+Club 86, on Biscayne Boulevard, which belonged to local mobsters, the S&G Syndicate, was noteworthy for its lavishness and security features.

 Here’s how a United Press reporter described it: